6 Skin-Care Products Used In The US That Are Banned In Other Countries

 As we’ve said, some of these chemicals are known carcinogens, or known to be bad for your health in other ways, but others have only seen a correlation.
 In other words, the official stance in the United States is that they “might” be safe.
 The decision is ultimately up to you, but make sure you’re checking ingredients and that you know what you’re putting on your skin.

-If you’ve used a questionable beauty product and suffered symptoms described above, contact a St. Louis personal injury attorney at Schultz & Myers right away.
-We can help direct you to getting the compensation you are entitled to.
+If you’ve used a questionable beauty product and suffered symptoms described above, contact a St. Louis personal injury attorney at Schultz & Myers Personal Injury Lawyers right away.
+We can help direct you to get the compensation you are entitled to.
 Call us for a free consultation at 314.444.4444.